Training and Professional Development

 Virginia Tech has adopted a plan to fulfill the NIFA training requirement.
 Virginia Tech will use online training through the Collaborative Institutional Training Initiative (CITI) to meet this requirement.
 Instructions on how to access this course can be found on the website below.

-If you have questions regarding the NIFA training requirement, please see the RCR website.
+If you have questions regarding the NIFA training requirement, please see the Responsible Conduct of Research website.

 Training on Proposal Development and Submission

 The Office of Sponsored Programs offers a number of trainings geared toward faculty and administrators alike.
 The Introduction to Proposal Submission training includes information about budgets and budget justifications, and is an introduction to the proposal process and the Summit tool.

 The Proposal Development Institute provides a variety of experiences that collectively enhance the ability of Virginia Tech tenure-track faculty and research assistant professors to successfully pursue externally funded grants and contracts to support their research and scholarly activities.

 The program is designed to help early-career faculty members to translate research ideas into formal written proposals to external sponsors.
 Programs span the spring semester of each academic year, and have room for approximately 40 participants annually.